afonsopereiraaa/Flex/README.md

 Unzip Flex-Win-Installer.zip and open the unzipped folder.
 Inside is a single file titled Flex-Setup.exe.
 Run it, and follow the setup instructions.
 Now that it is installed, there are a few ways to use it:
-(recommended) Any Flex file that ends with .ZS will automatically be associated with the interpreter.
+(recommended) Any Flex file that ends with .FX will automatically be associated with the interpreter.
 Just double-click it, and the interpreter will run.
 Drag and drop any .FX script directly onto the executable in your desktop.
 Use command line, providing path to interpreter and then to script like so: > ./Flex.exe example.fx